Last Updated: Feb 10, 2019

 One of the claimed health benefits of pumpkin seeds is that they contain high amounts of the prostate supporting mineral zinc.

 Natural dietary sources of zinc are known to be nourishing to the male prostate, a gland which holds the highest concentrations of zinc in the body.
-They are therefore often recommended for men's prostate support, especially for middle-aged males.
+Pumpkin seeds are therefore an often recommended food for men's prostate support, especially for middle-aged males.

 Decreased levels of zinc have been associated with increased risk of prostate carcinoma. (*)